Home | The Boat | First Mate | Admiral | Guestbook

 The price for a SATA drive case is less than $20 -- not expensive.
 Then, using a micro-USB to regular USB you will have essentially the entire computer in that one little case.
 She won't "lose her stuff" and it can be accessed or copied over to the new computer with relative ease.

 As for Mac or IBM/Microsoft, I am familiar with and use M$ products.
-At my age (over fifty) I don't want to learn a new system.
-This one I understand so I'll probably always be a M$ user.
+At my age (over fifty) I do not want to learn a new system.
+This one I understand so I shall probably always be a M$ user.
+What are you most comfortable with?
+If you're an Apple user, I would suggest you stick with what is familiar.

 One thing I liked about my Toshiba netbook (in addition to the fact that she draws just 15 watts) is that when I opened the box they have something called an OOB Experience.
 Out-Of-Box means that I have a USB flash drive with the entire computer as it came fresh and new.
 If (er, when?)
 I do something stupid, I can restore her to original and start fresh.

 To me, that's a selling point.
-And no, I've not yet done the OOB thing, but it's there and that gives me confidence.
+And no, I've not yet done the OOB thing, but it is there and that gives me confidence.
 I have my OpenCPN (my chart-plotter program) along with all the US charts on a sim card (like for the camera) -- if worse came to worst, I could be up and running relatively quickly.

 The system restore process would take coffee of course!

-As for computer operating system for you vessel?
-I suspect if you're comfy with Microsoft there is little reason to change.
+comfy with Microsoft there is little reason to change.
 Ditto the reverse.

 Do you have multiple Sata drive cases or just move everything over after a new computer purchase?